Plant Invaders: Non-Native Invasive Plants in the United States

 Chinese Privet and Japanese HoneysuckleA native trillium being overrun by Japanese Honeysuckle

-The most familiar invasive plant to those living in the South is Kudzu which is from Japan, but did you know it's not our worst invader?
-Chinese Privet (Ligustrum sinense) now covers more ground than Kudzu but is still sold as a variegated landscape shrub.
-Despite cries from the U.S. Department of Agriculture, The U.S. Forest Service, The National Park Service, The Environmental Protection Agency and multiple private organizations, wholesale growers and nurseries refuse to discontinue its sale simply because it provides them with profits.
+The most familiar invasive plant to those living in the South is Kudzu which is from Japan, but did you know it is not our worst invader?
+Chinese Privet (Ligustrum sinense) now covers more ground than Kudzu, but is still sold as a durable and drought tolerant landscape shrub.
+Despite cries from the U.S. Department of Agriculture, The U.S. Forest Service, The National Park Service, The Environmental Protection Agency and multiple private organizations, wholesale growers and nurseries continue to sell this plant because it is very popular among landscapers and homeowners.
+Nurseries will be quick to point out that privet is a major source of revenue and profit.

-And as for profits, the destruction caused by non-native invasive species in this country costs YOU, the taxpayer, $137 Billion each year1 in damage to agriculture, ecosystems and the costs of control programs.
-That equals $457.00 for every man, woman and child in this country or $1,828.00 for an average family of four.
+As for profits, the destruction caused by non-native invasive species (plants, animals and pathogens) in this country costs taxpayers $137 Billion each year1 in damage to agriculture, ecosystems and the costs of control programs.
+This equals $457.00 for every man, woman and child in this country or $1,828.00 for an average family of four.
 Remember that figure when you file your taxes in April.

 Below are some of the South's worst invasive plants - some of which are still sold in nurseries.
 These should not be planted, period.